PKN Orlen's Anwil resumes fertiliser output, citing food security | Headlines

 PKN Orlen's Anwil resumes fertiliser output, citing food security

-Polish refiner PKN Orlen's Anwil subsidiary said on Monday it is resuming production of nitrogen fertilisers on food security grounds, and is hoping for government measures to support the industry as it grapples with soaring energy costs.
-Both Anwil and fellow Polish fertiliser producer Grupa Azoty halted output last week due to surging gas prices, though the food industry warned the resulting lack of carbon dioxide (CO2) deliveries could impact food security in the country.
+Polish refiner PKN Orlen's Anwil subsidiary is resuming production of nitrogen fertilisers on food security grounds, while the country's biggest chemicals maker Grupa Azoty said it has continued to supply carbon dioxide to its customers.
+Both Anwil and Azoty halted output last week due to surging gas prices, though the food industry warned the resulting lack of carbon dioxide (CO2) deliveries could impact food security in the country.

-Polish refiner PKN Orlen's Anwil subsidiary said on Monday it is resuming production of nitrogen fertilizers on food security grounds and is hoping for government measures to support the industry as it grapples with soaring energy costs.
+Polish refiner PKN Orlen's Anwil subsidiary is resuming production of nitrogen fertilisers on food security grounds, while the country's biggest chemicals maker Grupa Azoty said it has continued to supply carbon dioxide to its customers.

-Both Anwil and fellow Polish fertilizer producer Grupa Azoty halted output last week due to surging gas prices, though the food industry warned the resulting lack of carbon dioxide (CO2) deliveries could impact food security in the country.
-"Despite the difficult conditions on the gas market, Anwil resumes production of fertilizers and thus raw CO2.
+Both Anwil and Azoty halted output last week due to surging gas prices, though the food industry warned the resulting lack of carbon dioxide (CO2) deliveries could impact food security in the country.
+"Despite the difficult conditions on the gas market, Anwil resumes production of fertilisers and thus raw CO2.
 We are doing everything to make this product, used in the medical industry and for food production, available on the Polish market," PKN's Chief Executive Daniel Obajtek said on Twitter.

+Azoty said as of Sunday it had hiked CO2 production to 60% capacity from 30% at its Puławy subsidiary.
+"Thus, both CO2 and dry ice deliveries had been and are secured for all existing recipients," Azoty said, adding that it limited CO2 and dry ice export, as a result of which its warehouses are full.

-Erste Group analyst Jakub Szkopek said that with 70% of ammonia output curtailed in Europe, fertilizer prices will likely start to rise in the region in the coming weeks.
-The Polish government, which is the largest shareholder in PKN with a 35.66% stake, said last week it would prepare measures to intervene in the fertilizer market after it was affected by soaring gas prices.
+Erste Group analyst Jakub Szkopek said that with 70% of ammonia output curtailed in Europe, it is likely that fertiliser prices will start to rise in the region in the coming weeks.
+The Polish government, which is the largest shareholder in PKN with a 35.66% stake, said last week it would prepare measures to intervene in the fertiliser market after it was affected by soaring gas prices.

-PKN and Azoty did not immediately reply to a Reuters request for comment.
-A spokesperson at the state assets ministry that oversees the companies was not available for comment.
+A spokesperson at the state assets ministry that oversees the companies said that work on support measures was underway.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)